 Source notes (continued):

-Seattle City directories: various years; accessed at Seattle Public Library, Central/9th & 10th floors.
+Seattle City directories: various years; accessed at Seattle Public Library downtown on the 9th & 10th floors.

 Classified ads (for restaurant help) of 1972 used the name “Sir Wedgwood Broiler.”
-Listings in classified ads beginning in January 1973 show the name as Wedgwood Broiler.
+Listings in classified ads beginning in January 1973 showed the name as Wedgwood Broiler.

 “Board Denies Zoning Variance to Restaurant in Wedgwood.”
 Seattle Daily Times, July 29, 1967.
 Page 15.